-5. DESCRIPTION OF THE SCHEME AND THE ACQUIRING AUTHORITY'S PURPOSE IN SEEKING TO ACQUIRE THE LAND AND NEW RIGHTS
+6 DESCRIPTION OF THE SCHEME AND THE COUNCIL' PURPOSE IN SEEKING TO ACQUIRE THE LAND AND NEW RIGHTS

-- 5.1 The Scheme is a much needed comprehensive residential-led development.
-The Scheme is intended to be the first phase of delivery of the 10-year vision for Willenhall, as set out in the Willenhall Framework Plan and summarised at section 3 of this Statement.
-It is expected that delivery of the Scheme will act as a catalyst for further regeneration and the delivery of the three further planned phases of regeneration across Willenhall. - 5.2 The overarching aspirations for promoting the regeneration of Willenhall are set out within the Willenhall Framework Plan and these are:
+6.1 The Scheme is a much needed comprehensive residential-led development.
+The Scheme is intended to be the first phase of delivery of the 10-year vision for Willenhall, as set out in the Willenhall Framework Plan and summarised at section 4 of this Statement.
+It is expected that delivery of the Scheme will act as a catalyst for further regeneration and the delivery of the three further planned phases of regeneration across Willenhall.

+6.2 The overarching aspirations for promoting the regeneration of Willenhall are set out within the Willenhall Framework Plan and these are (as set out on page 21):